-The species name of the Russian Tortoise is tortudo Horsefieldii, or agrionemis Horsefieldii.
+The species name of the Russian Tortoise is testudo Horsfieldii, or agrionemys Horsfieldii.

-The Agrionemis Horsefieldii is a small sized tortoise; the size between the male and the female of the species varies - the female is the larger of the two, having a length of 15 – 25cm.
+The Agrionemis Horsefieldii is a small-sized tortoise; the adult size between the male and the female of the species varies - the female is the larger of the two, having a length of 15 – 25cm.

 This larger size allows the female to hold a batch of eggs inside her body.
-The male Russian Tortoise grows to approximately 13 -20cm.
+The male Russian Tortoise grows to approximately 13 -20cm in size.

-The coloration of this tortoise is a reddish brown or black, which lightens to yellow in between the scutes.
-The female tortoise will lay up to five eggs per clutch.
-Another identifiable feature of the Russian Tortoise is that it has four toes.
+The coloration of these tortoises is a reddish-brown or black, which lightens to yellow in between the scutes.
+Female Russian tortoises will lay up to five eggs per clutch.
+Another identifiable feature of Russian Tortoises is that they have four toes.